Asabeneh/30-Days-Of-React/06_Day_Map_List_Keys/06_map_list_keys.md

 ReactDOM.render(<App />, rootElement)
 ```

-Let's also add in key in countries mapping example.
+Let's also add a key in countries mapping example.

 ```js
 import React from 'react'